 The bottom line:

 Change can be overwhelming for toddlers, so the best approach in encouraging independence is generally a gradual one.
 You can start putting this gradual change into action with just one class per week, for example, before adding anything else to Baby’s activity schedule.
-If he is starting preschool, you can often talk to the staff about dropping Baby off for just an hour or two on the first few days, until he starts to get better acclimated.
-While tears may fall those first few of days, soon he might actually start to enjoy his newfound independence – and you may soon be wiping his tears because class is over and playtime has come to an end!
+If they are starting preschool, you can often talk to the staff about dropping Baby off for just an hour or two on the first few days, until they start to get better acclimated.
+While tears may fall those first few of days, soon they might actually start to enjoy their newfound independence – and you may soon be wiping their tears because class is over and playtime has come to an end!